Post job

 County health officer job in Cleveland, OH

 Join Cleveland Clinic's Main Campus where research and surgery are advanced, technology is leading-edge, patient care is world class and caregivers are family.
 Here, you will work alongside a passionate and dedicated team, receive endless support and appreciation, and build a rewarding career with one of the most respected healthcare organizations in the world.
-As a Health Physics Associate in Radiation Safety, you will play a key role in protecting patients, staff, and the environment by supporting compliance with state and federal radiation safety regulations.
-Working under the guidance of the Radiation Safety Director or Medical Health Physicist, you will review personnel training and safety procedures for x-ray and radioactive materials, verify proper registration of x-ray equipment, and participate in inspections conducted by the State of Ohio Department of Health.
-Your work will help ensure that Cleveland Clinic facilities maintain the highest standards of safety and regulatory compliance.
-Caregivers in this role will work Monday through Friday from 8:00am to 5:00pm.
-30-minute flexibility in schedules required.
+Under the direction of the Radiation Safety Director or Medical Health Physicist, the Health Physics Associate ensures regulatory compliance and safe operation of radiation-producing equipment across Cleveland Clinic Health System.
+This role conducts reviews of x-ray and radioactive materials training and radiation safety procedures, ensures proper registration and compliance of x-ray, CT and other radiation machines with the Ohio Department of Health and serves as the primary liaison during state inspections and audits.
+Coverage spans Northeast Ohio locations from Mercy and Canton to storage sites in Columbus, with travel required and office space based at Main Campus.
+The associate supports regulatory quality assurance efforts, assists with radioactive materials and laser safety and works collaboratively to identify issues, implement corrective actions and maintain a safe environment across diverse clinical settings.
+A caregiver in this position will work Monday through Friday from 8:00am to 5:00pm.
 A caregiver who excels in this role will: * Conduct audits of x-ray/radioactive materials program records and safe operating procedures.
-This includes traveling to remote sites. * Review and provide follow-up with site personnel and assist with problems detected. * Interface with Ohio Department of Health inspectors and personnel routinely and during inspections. * Maintain or assist in maintaining x-ray registrations for CCHS facilities.
-This may occasionally include being required to assist with radioactive materials safety and LASER safety.
-Minimum qualifications for the ideal future caregiver include: * Associate's degree in safety/science technology or an applicable healthcare area * Must maintain a valid Ohio driver's license and have reliable transportation * Minimum of 5-years' experience in a safety, healthcare or science field for candidates Preferred qualifications for the ideal future caregiver include: * Graduate of an AMA approved School of Radiologic Technology * Bachelor's degree from an accredited college in a science, engineering or safety field.
-This may substitute for up to 2-years of experience for the experience requirement * American Registry Radiologic Technologist (ARRT) certification Our caregivers continue to create the best outcomes for our patients across each of our facilities.
-Click the link and see how we're dedicated to providing what matters most to you: ******************************************** Why You'll Love Working with Us: * 403(b) Savings & Investment Plan * Investment Pension Plan (IPP) * Tuition Reimbursement * Paid Time Off (PTO) * Employee Discounts * Dental and Vision Plans * Life Insurance and Disability Physical Requirements: * Manual dexterity to operate office equipment.
+This entails travel to remote sites. * Review and provide follow-up with site personnel and assist with problems detected. * Interface with Ohio Department of Health inspectors and personnel routinely and during inspections. * Maintain or assist in maintaining x-ray registrations for CCHS facilities.
+May occasionally will be required to assist with radioactive materials safety and LASER safety.
+Minimum qualifications for the ideal future caregiver include: * Associates degree in a safety/science technology area or an applicable health care area * Must maintain a valid Ohio driver's license and have reliable transportation * Minimum of 5 years' experience in a safety, healthcare, or science field for candidates.
+(Bachelor degree in a science, engineering, or safety field can substitute for two year of experience) * English is a required language Preferred qualifications for the ideal future caregiver include: * Graduate of an AMA approved School of Radiologic Technology * Bachelor's degree from an accredited college in a science, engineering, or safety field * American Registry Radiologic Technologist (ARRT) certification Why You'll Love Working with Us: * 403(b) Savings & Investment Plan * Investment Pension Plan (IPP) * Tuition Reimbursement * Paid Time Off (PTO) * Employee Discounts * Dental and Vision Plans * Life Insurance and Disability Physical Requirements: * Manual dexterity to operate office equipment.
 Ability to lift and transport up to 15 pounds.
 May require extended periods of standing, walking, or sitting.
 Good visual acuity through normal or corrected vision.
 Personal Protective Equipment: * Laboratory coats and disposable gloves may need to be worn in certain areas. * Lead apparel may need to be worn in certain areas where x-rays will be emitted during the course of their audit.
 Pay Range Minimum Annual Salary: $52,270.00 Maximum Annual Salary: $79,727.50 The pay range displayed on this job posting reflects the anticipated range for new hires.
 A successful candidate's actual compensation will be determined after taking factors into consideration such as the candidate's work history, experience, skill set and education.
 The pay range displayed does not include any applicable pay practices (e.g., shift differentials, overtime, etc.).
 The pay range does not include the value of Cleveland Clinic's benefits package (e.g., healthcare, dental and vision benefits, retirement savings account contributions, etc.).

 • RN/Community Health Nurse/QA Nurse/Occupational Nurse